Purposeful Living

 Every time you open your heart and life to someone else, you extend hospitality.
 This can happen in a coffee shop, grocery store checkout aisle, or office lunchroom.
 What matters most is that we let others see our true selves and offer a safe place to share life’s ups and downs.

-Calling all moms and daughters!
+Calling all moms and daughters—and parents of boys!

-Additionally, my teen daughter, Bekah, and I are passionate about helping moms and daughters grow closer while connecting with God.
-We have written two mother-daughter devotionals together.
 Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith is written for girls ages 7-12.
-It includes 60 devotions with Scripture, conversation starters, and a shared journaling section after each devotion.
+It includes 60 devotions with Scripture, conversation starters, and a shared journaling section for moms and daughters after each devotion.
+I wrote this book with the help of our daughter, Bekah, when she was eleven.
+Find this one-of-a-kind shared devotional here.

 Heart to Heart: A Mother-Daughter Devotional With 50 Devotions for Teen Girls is for teenage girls ages 13-20.
 It includes 50 devotions, each with a shared journaling section to help moms and daughters connect through writing.
-This is a great book for moms who want to communicate about awkward topics—like dating, purity, peer pressure, and more—but don’t know where to start.
-We will help you!
+This is a great book for moms who want to communicate about awkward topics—like dating, sexuality, peer pressure, and more—but don’t know where to start.
+Bekah and I will help you right here.

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.